 Waiver by Credentials

 - At least four college courses in statistics.
-Of these four courses, at least two must cover regression analysis (if you completed a regression course as a part of the CFA requirement, it can count as one of the two regression courses).
+Of these four courses, at least two must cover regression analysis.
 The application for waiver by credential must include syllabi that describe the courses covering regression.

 - Have received a grade of A- or better in both courses that cover regression analysis and a grade of B or better in the other two courses.